libhal-google/libhal.github.io/mkdocs/design/style.md

 ## S.8 Drivers should not pollute the global namespace

-All drivers must be within the `hal` namespace (RECOMMENDED) or within their own bespoke namespace.
+All drivers must be within the `hal` namespace or within their own bespoke namespace.

 Inclusion of a C header file full of register map structures is not allowed as it pollutes the global namespace and tends to result in name collisions.